python-websockets/websockets/docs/index.rst

 Built on top of :mod:`asyncio`, Python's standard asynchronous I/O framework, it provides an elegant coroutine-based API.

-Here's a client that says "Hello world!":
+Here's how a client sends and receives messages:

 .. literalinclude:: ../example/hello.py